 The department may allow habitat enhancement projects that further critical habitat area management goals, particularly for sandhill crane habitat, under terms and conditions of a Special Area Permit.
-Habitat enhancement projects may not introduce non-indigenous species to the CHA.
+Habitat enhancement projects may not introduce non-indigenous species to the critical habitat area.